CurryPlayer/quick-settings-sound-profile/README.md

 On these older versions, ZenPolicy adjustments are not supported, nor do they exist, as the ZenPolicy was first introduced with Android 10.
 On these versions, only an **AutomaticZenRule** (which includes a ZenPolicy in newer versions) is applied.
 In your Do Not Disturb settings, you will see an **Automatic Rule** that activates when the device is silenced, without applying a specific policy.

 ## Why did I develop this app in the first place?
-One of the reasons I developed the functionality to toggle the sound mode via the Quick Settings is that Google doesn't provide this option natively.
-On almost every other Android smartphone, you can switch the sound mode through Quick Settings, but it's simply missing on Pixel devices.
+One of the reasons I developed the Quick Settings toggle for sound modes is that Google doesn't provide this option natively on Pixel devices.
+Currently, the only way to change it is by pressing the volume keys and then adjusting the mode via the small icon that appears.
+While almost every other Android manufacturer includes a toggle in the Quick Settings, it is curiously missing on Pixels.

 Furthermore, I wanted to explore Kotlin as a language and saw this as a great opportunity to get hands-on experience with Android development.